 Custom Scalars in Federated GraphQL Schemas

-Federated GraphQL architectures demand strict type consistency across distributed services.
-When extending Subgraph Implementation & Entity Resolution strategies, handling non-standard data types becomes a critical engineering challenge.
-Custom scalars bridge the gap between native GraphQL primitives and domain-specific formats like UUIDs, ISO-8601 timestamps, or encrypted tokens.
-This guide details the implementation workflows, composition rules, and performance trade-offs required to deploy custom scalars reliably in a federated environment.
+Federated GraphQL architectures demand strict type consistency across distributed services, and custom scalars are where that consistency most often breaks down silently.
+When extending Subgraph Implementation & Entity Resolution strategies, handling non-standard data types — UUIDs, ISO-8601 timestamps, monetary BigDecimal values, or encrypted tokens — becomes a critical engineering challenge precisely because the supergraph composition layer validates names but never inspects coercion logic.
+This guide details the implementation workflows, composition rules, runtime serialisation contracts, and performance trade-offs required to deploy custom scalars reliably across a federated environment, and it links out to the deeper guides on sharing custom scalars across multiple subgraphs and validating custom scalar inputs across subgraphs.

-Custom scalars require explicit SDL declarations and a mandatory resolver triad: serialize, parseValue, and parseLiteral.
-The Apollo Router treats custom scalars as opaque payloads, shifting all validation, transformation, and error handling responsibility entirely to subgraph boundaries.
+Custom scalars require an explicit SDL declaration and a mandatory resolver triad.
+The Apollo Router treats custom scalars as opaque payloads at the routing layer, shifting all validation, transformation, and error handling responsibility to the subgraph that owns the field.

 SDL Declaration